 We are free to do as we please, but every lifestyle has outcomes and consequences.
 If we want to live a life that fosters the well-being of the natural living systems on Earth and human contentment, we ought to act accordingly during our time on Earth.

 Caterpillars are vegans, but lions and sharks aren’t, and yet both are parts of Vitae-planeta.
-Their eating habits are aligned with the ecological role that they fulfil.
+Their eating habits are aligned with the ecological role that they fulfill.
 A modern Western diet has a lot of meat in it and there are no useful ecological function served by our livestock or this diet.
 What’s more, there are serious environmental problems associated with animal agriculture including nutrient pollution and greenhouse emissions, for example.
-There are also serious ethical issues assocated with animal abuse.
+There are also serious ethical issues associated with animal abuse.
 If, however, you live in an area infested with invasive rabbits, maybe eating rabbit pie will help restore the balance.
 A vegan diet is generally environmentally benign compared to a meat-based diet, as it puts less pressures on the planetary boundaries, so that's good.
-A good starting place for the journey to a plant-based diet is the Perium Diet.

 We are here because of a sequence of events that preceded us.
 Now that we are here, we ought to do our jobs by acting as guardians of Vitae-planeta and caring for our fellow humans.